 The Edwardian ideal of beauty and how to achieve it with makeup

 But what was the ideal of beauty women aspired to in the Edwardian Era?
-Well, pale skin was still in (although after the First World War, tanned skin will soon become popular), but blonde hair was out.
+Well, pale skin was still in, but blonde hair was out.
 The Edwardian beauty was a brunette with a pale complexion and rosy cheeks.
 To whiten their faces, Edwardian women used enamel, a white face paint made with white lead (which we now know is toxic).
 Rice powder or pearl powder could be applied on top of the skin as well.

 Take The Guesswork Out Of Skincare Shopping